ebrym/SparkifyCapstoneProject/README.md

 * All parts of the solution are built in Python using Spark.

 The most challenging parts of this project is feature engineering and the refinement of the model.
 In feature engineering it is quite challenging to determine which features to use for prediction and on one hand will help to predict churn and will not overfit the model on the other.
 Also, i had difficulties setting up spark enviroment on my local maching in other to build and train the ML model as well as running the web app.

+### Improvement
+In order to improve on the proposed solution, the follow might be considered:
+* Use larger dataset for machine learning.
+Having more data could raise the robustness of the model.
+* Try model stacking to raise the accuracy of the prediction.
+* Try more algorithms (Train time was an issue).
+* Increase number of parameters in cross validation.